jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 By nature, a `PitchSet` is composed of _<sub>n</sub>C<sub>2</sub>_ `Dyad` values (pairs of `Pitch` values).

-In this algorithm, optimum spellings for each `Dyad` comprising the given `PitchSet` are sought.
-This process continues until all `PitchSpelling` options for all `Pitch` values have been examined, and can therefore be compared by `rank`.

 **Example:**
 ```Swift
 // Consider a pitch set with midi note number values [62, 63, 66, 67]